systemd/mkosi/mkosi.md

 `Environment=`, `--environment=`

-: Adds variables to the environment that the build/prepare/postinstall/finalize scripts are executed with.
+: Adds variables to the environment that package managers and the prepare/build/postinstall/finalize scripts are executed with.
 Takes a space-separated list of variable assignments or just variable names.
 In the latter case, the values of those variables will be passed through from the environment in which `mkosi` was invoked.